kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-extensions.md

 ### Availability

-Runtime Extension failure could result in errors in handling the workload clusters lifecycle, and so the implementation should be robust, have proper error handling, avoid panics, etc.. .
-Failure policies can be set up to mitigate the negative impact of a Runtime Extension on the Cluster API Runtime, but this option can’t be used in all cases (see [Error Management](#error-management)).
+Runtime Extension failure could result in errors in handling the workload clusters lifecycle, and so the implementation should be robust, have proper error handling, avoid panics, etc. Failure policies can be set up to mitigate the negative impact of a Runtime Extension on the Cluster API Runtime, but this option can’t be used in all cases (see [Error Management](#error-management)).